-- Cover, lock lid and set pot to cook on high pressure for 5 minutes.
+- Close the lid on the Instant Pot, locking the lid and then setting to cook on high pressure for 5 minutes.

-- Set pot to sauté mode.
+- Add in the cream cheese and set the pot back to saute mode.
 Bring spinach, tomatoes, and cream cheese mixture to a boil stirring regularly and breaking up any chunks of cream cheese if any to make sauce.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.